angular/angular/aio/content/guide/testing.md

   - npm run e2e -- --protractor-config=e2e/protractor-ci.conf.js
 ```

-This does the same things as the Circle CI configuration, except that Travis doesn't come with Chrome, so we use Chromium instead.
+This does the same things as the CircleCI configuration, except that Travis doesn't come with Chrome, so use Chromium instead.

 Step 2: Commit your changes and push them to your repository.